MdParwez/northwind-sales-chatbot/README.md

 ---

-# 🛒 Northwind Sales Chatbot
+# 🛒 Northwind Sales Chatbot:

 An **AI-powered chatbot** that interacts with the classic **Northwind Sales Database**, enabling users to ask natural language questions about sales, products, customers, and orders.
 The chatbot translates user queries into SQL (via LLM) and returns accurate business insights in real-time.